AlexMoffat/timecalc/TimeCalcHelp/_English.lproj/010-formats.md

 # This is the format of a Cassandra column timestamp.
 1504742693764001

-# Just a date is treated as midnight current timezone
+# Just a date is treated as midnight in current timezone
 2017-09-03
 ```